InsaneMonster/NistRng/README.rst

 **Changelog**

-- improved definition of Test abstract class
-- added function to run a battery of test in-order, i.e. stop whenever a test fails
+- fixed function run in order which presented a small bug preventing it to run at all